ElectronicCats/pxt-gps/README.md

 # GPS

-This package adds functionality to the GPS board.
+This package adds functionality to the GPS breakout.

-This is the Electronic Cats GPS makecode extension - for the ultimate GPS module!
+This is the Electronic Cats GPS makecode extension.
 Tested and works great with the L80 GPS module using MTK33x9 chipset

 These modules use TTL serial to communicate, 2 pins are required to interface